-In 2010-11, Aboriginal Affairs and Northern Development Canada (AANDC) invested approximately $1.5 billion in First Nation K-12 education funding and $317 million in post-secondary education to support First Nation and Inuit students across Canada.
-This funding was in addition to the approximately $304 million to support infrastructure costs for education facilities.
-This funding supported approximately 117,500 students in kindergarten to grade 12 and 22,000 post secondary students.
+In 2011-2012, Aboriginal Affairs and Northern Development (AANDC) invested approximately $1.55 billion in First Nation K-12 education and more than $322 million in post-secondary education to support First Nation and Inuit students across Canada.
+This funding was in addition to the approximately $200 million to support infrastructure costs for education facilities.
+This funding supported approximately 116,400 students in kindergarten to grade 12 and about 22,000 post secondary students.

-For further information on completed school projects over $1.5 million from 2010-2014 funded by Canada's Economic Action Plan and the Gas Tax Fund, please view this detailed chart.
-Also, take the opportunity to view school projects across the regions in this photo gallery.
+For further information on completed school infrastructure projects (over $1.5 million from 2010-2014) funded by Canada's Economic Action Plan and the Gas Tax Fund, please view this detailed chart.
+Also, please take the opportunity to view school projects across the regions in this photo gallery.

 In December 2012, the Government launched consultations on a proposed legislative approach to First Nation education.
 These initial consultations with First Nations and other stakeholders included in-person regional sessions held across the country, video and teleconference sessions, in addition to online consultation activities.
 After careful examination of input received on a “Blueprint for Legislation,” a draft legislative proposal for First Nations education has been shared with First Nations, provinces and others, for feedback.
 The Blueprint set out the approach to a First Nations Education Act, and was informed by the work of the National Panel on First Nation Elementary and Secondary Education, as well as consultations undertaken between December 2012 and May 2013 and was shared with First Nation Chiefs and Councils, First Nation organizations, provincial governments and others with an expertise or interest in First Nation education for feedback.

 Did you know?